Harrisj22412/FreeCodeCamp/README.md

-# FreeCodeCamp
-Exercises and Projects

-Exercises and Projects

-Roman Numeral Converter Convert the given number into a roman numeral.

-All roman numerals answers should be provided in upper-case.

-Tests

-convertToRoman(2) should return "II".

-convertToRoman(3) should return "III".

-convertToRoman(4) should return "IV".

-convertToRoman(5) should return "V".

-convertToRoman(9) should return "IX".

-convertToRoman(12) should return "XII".

-convertToRoman(16) should return "XVI".

-convertToRoman(29) should return "XXIX".

-convertToRoman(44) should return "XLIV".

-convertToRoman(45) should return "XLV"

-convertToRoman(68) should return "LXVIII"

-convertToRoman(83) should return "LXXXIII"

-convertToRoman(97) should return "XCVII"

-convertToRoman(99) should return "XCIX"

-convertToRoman(400) should return "CD"

-convertToRoman(500) should return "D"

-convertToRoman(501) should return "DI"

-convertToRoman(649) should return "DCXLIX"

-convertToRoman(798) should return "DCCXCVIII"

-convertToRoman(891) should return "DCCCXCI"

-convertToRoman(1000) should return "M"

-convertToRoman(1004) should return "MIV"

-convertToRoman(1006) should return "MVI"

-convertToRoman(1023) should return "MXXIII"

-convertToRoman(2014) should return "MMXIV"

-convertToRoman(3999) should return "MMMCMXCIX"
+Return true if the passed string looks like a valid US phone number.

+The user may fill out the form field any way they choose as long as it has the format of a valid US number.
+The following are examples of valid formats for US numbers (refer to the tests below for other variants):

+555-555-5555
+(555)555-5555
+(555) 555-5555
+555 555 5555
+5555555555
+1 555 555 5555
+For this challenge you will be presented with a string such as 800-692-7753 or 8oo-six427676;laskdjf.
+Your job is to validate or reject the US phone number based on any combination of the formats provided above.
+The area code is required.
+If the country code is provided, you must confirm that the country code is 1.
+Return true if the string is a valid US phone number; otherwise return false..

+telephoneCheck("555-555-5555") should return a boolean.

+telephoneCheck("1 555-555-5555") should return true.

+telephoneCheck("1 (555) 555-5555") should return true.

+telephoneCheck("5555555555") should return true.

+telephoneCheck("555-555-5555") should return true.

+telephoneCheck("(555)555-5555") should return true.

+telephoneCheck("1(555)555-5555") should return true.

+telephoneCheck("555-5555") should return false.

+telephoneCheck("5555555") should return false.

+telephoneCheck("1 555)555-5555") should return false.

+telephoneCheck("1 555 555 5555") should return true.

+telephoneCheck("1 456 789 4444") should return true.

+telephoneCheck("123**&!!asdf#") should return false.

+telephoneCheck("55555555") should return false.

+telephoneCheck("(6054756961)") should return false

+telephoneCheck("2 (757) 622-7382") should return false.

+telephoneCheck("0 (757) 622-7382") should return false.

+telephoneCheck("-1 (757) 622-7382") should return false

+telephoneCheck("2 757 622-7382") should return false.

+telephoneCheck("10 (757) 622-7382") should return false.

+telephoneCheck("27576227382") should return false.

+telephoneCheck("(275)76227382") should return false.

+telephoneCheck("2(757)6227382") should return false.

+telephoneCheck("2(757)622-7382") should return false.

+telephoneCheck("555)-555-5555") should return false.

+telephoneCheck("(555-555-5555") should return false.

+telephoneCheck("(555)5(55?)-5555") should return false.